FIFO jobs are a different kind of career path.

 FIFO means fly-in fly-out.
 A FIFO job is a role where workers travel to a remote worksite for a scheduled rotation, work on site for a set period, and then return home for time off.

-FIFO jobs are common in mining, oil and gas, energy, construction, aviation support, defense contracting, security, maritime work, offshore work, industrial maintenance, and remote site operations.
+FIFO jobs are common in mining, oil and gas, energy, construction, aviation support, defense contracting, security, maritime work, offshore work, industrial maintenance, logistics, and remote-site operations.

 No. Remote jobs usually let you work from home or another approved location.
 FIFO jobs require you to travel to a physical worksite and live there during your rotation.

 Some FIFO jobs pay well, especially skilled trades, technical roles, oil and gas jobs, mining jobs, offshore roles, and specialized contracting jobs.
-Pay depends on the role, location, rotation, experience required, and whether travel, housing, meals, overtime, and bonuses are included.
+Pay depends on the role, location, rotation, experience required, travel coverage, housing, meals, overtime, and bonuses.

 Yes.
-Many FIFO jobs do not require a college degree, but they may require trade skills, safety training, equipment experience, military experience, physical fitness, licenses, certifications, or field experience.
+Many FIFO jobs do not require a college degree, but they may require trade skills, safety training, equipment experience, military experience, physical fitness, licenses, certifications, medical screening, or field experience.

-FIFO jobs can be a strong fit for some veterans because many roles value structure, discipline, safety awareness, logistics experience, technical skills, security experience, and comfort with remote or austere environments.
+FIFO jobs can be a strong fit for some veterans because many roles value structure, discipline, safety awareness, logistics experience, technical skills, security experience, maintenance experience, and comfort with remote or austere environments.

 Common FIFO schedules include 7 days on / 7 days off, 14 days on / 7 days off, 14 days on / 14 days off, 21 days on / 7 days off, and 28 days on / 14 days off.
 Schedules vary by employer, industry, country, and project.